swiftmailer/swiftmailer/doc/messages.rst

     .. code-block:: php

-        //Create your file contents in the normal way, but don't write them to disk
+        // Create your file contents in the normal way, but don't write them to disk
         $img_data = create_my_image_data();

         //Create the message